‘Little People, Big World:’ Amy Roloff Enjoys Downtime With New Beau Back Home, ‘LPBW’ Fans Remain Skeptical

 “Having a great time hanging out with this guy at the Lake Oswego Concert in the park tonight!
 Seeing a lot of friends here too.”

 According to the official Lake Oswego Parks & Recreation website, the most recent concert that was held in the area was A Night of Steely Dan with Chris Baum Project, which was part of the ongoing Sounds of Summer Concerts festival.
-The concert happened on Wednesday night at Westlake Park, and was open to the public.
+The concert happened on Wednesday night at Westlake Park, and it was open to the public.

 Amy did not explicitly state which show she and Chris were watching in her most recent post, but based on the date when she uploaded the image to her social media accounts; it appears that the Little People, Big World star enjoyed a night of smooth Soul and R&B music with her boyfriend.
 After all, as stated in the event’s official page, the performers are famous for their excellent covers of songs from Stevie Wonder, Earth, Wind and Fire and Amy Winehouse, among many others.